 2-Family House Plans

 Multigenerational households are becoming more common.
 There are many contributing factors, from elderly parents moving in with their children to young adults finding it too expensive to move out.
 And of course, some cultures have traditionally lived in homes with many generations together.
-Some of the house plans in this collection are duplexes suitable for housing two separate families, while others include in-law apartments with kitchenettes and living space.
+Some of the house plans in this collection are duplex house plans suitable for housing two separate families, while others include in-law apartments with kitchenettes and living space.

 3-Family House Plans